 The case had been in the court system for more than a decade.
 Scott had been born into slavery in 1795.
 In subsequent years, he lived in two parts of the United States that didn’t allow slavery, Illinois and Wisconsin, along with his master.

-When his current master died in 1846, Scott filed suit on behalf of himself and his wife, also a slave, to gain their freedom.
+After his master, Dr. John Emerson, died in 1843, Scott filed suit on behalf of himself and his wife, also a slave, to gain their freedom.
 The case was heard by three other courts as it made its way to Washington.

 The Dred Scott decision came just two days after President James Buchanan took office, and it set the tone for his controversial term that led to the Civil War.